Francis Medina Hits SEA Bronze Standard in 400 Hurdles

 Singapore National Open, Sports Hub, Singapore

-Francis had a significant breakthrough winning the gold medal in 400 Hurdles for the Philippines at the Singapore National Open.
-Medina timed 51.30, to book a plane to Malaysia as the SEA Games bronze standard is 51.36.
+Francis Medina had a significant breakthrough in winning the gold medal in 400 Hurdles for the Philippines at the Singapore National Open.
+Francis Medina timed 51.30 to book a plane to Malaysia as the SEA Games bronze standard is 51.36.

-Running on the same track at the Singapore Sports Hub where Eric Cray broke the SEA Games record.
-Medina win put yet another Filipino on the podium.
-While this came at the expense of Andrian of Indonesia the 2015 SEA Games Bronze medallist who had to settle for silver in 51.59.
+Running on the same track at the Singapore Sports Hub, where Eric Cray broke the SEA Games record.
+Medina’s win put yet another Filipino on the podium.
+At the same time, this came at the expense of Andrian of Indonesia, the 2015 SEA Games Bronze medallist, who had to settle for silver in 51.59.

 He will now join defending Champion Eric Cray at the SEA Games in the 400 Hurdles.

-Whereas prior to this Medina his improvement in 13 months was only 53.26 to 52.82 or .44 seconds on the national program.
-Griffin had applied a very specific training program to Medina which led to a big improvement, focusing on speed, running form, and technique.
+Before this Medina, his improvement in 13 months was only 53.26 to 52.82 or .44 seconds on the national program.
+Griffin had applied a particular training program to Medina, which led to a big improvement, focusing on speed, running form, and technique.

 National Record for Malaysian 2.30m

 Malaysian Nauraj Singh Randhawa showed he is unstoppable, leading to the 2017 SEA Games.
 And looking at his fourth sea games title.
 The Olympian added 1cm to his national record to win easily at 2.30m.
 His teammate, former SEA Games Champion Lee Hup Wei, took silver in 2.24m.

 Meanwhile, JR Lasangue, a former member of the national team who had self-funded support from his company Meralco took Bronze in the High Jump Men’s for the Philippines.
 Lasangue leaped 2.09m, his PB is 2.11m set at the 2015 Weekly Relays last December.